-The number and percentage of participants who experienced at least 1 TEAE will be provided and summarized by system organ class, HLT, and PT.
-For other AEs described below, summaries will be provided by system organ class and PT using the Expanded RDV-Treated Analysis Set:
+The number and percentage of participants who experienced at least 1 TEAE will be provided and summarized by SOC, HLT, PT, and group.
+For other AEs described below, summaries will be provided by SOC, PT, and group using the Expanded RDV-Treated Analysis Set:

-- Grade 3 or higher treatment-emergent AEs - All treatment-emergent study drug-related AEs - Grade 3 or higher treatment-emergent study drug-related AEs - All treatment-emergent SAEs - All treatment-emergent study drug-related SAEs - All treatment-emergent AEs that caused premature discontinuation from study drug - Treatment-emergent deaths
+- Grade 3 or higher treatment-emergent AEs - All treatment-emergent study drug-related AEs - Grade 3 or higher treatment-emergent study drug-related AEs - All treatment-emergent SAEs - All treatment-emergent study drug-related SAEs

+- All treatment-emergent AEs that caused premature discontinuation from study drug - Treatment-emergent deaths

-A brief, high-level summary of AEs described above will be provided by the number and percentage of participants who experienced the above AEs.
+A brief, high-level summary of AEs described above will be provided by group and by the number and percentage of participants who experienced the above AEs.
 Treatment-emergent deaths observed in the study will also be included in this summary.